Daniel J. Vance MS, LPC, NCC

 Daniel J. Vance works with individuals, couples, and families trying to manage and improve relationship issues, and with people trying to manage post-traumatic stress, grief and loss, physical disability, alcohol and drug dependence, career and other life decisions, borderline (with DBT), anxiety, depression, and other challenges.
 He is patient, caring, respectful of your challenges, and willing to help.

-Daniel Vance MS, LPC, NCC has an office at 101 West Robinson in Lake Crystal, in the same building with Deal Family Chiropractic.
+Daniel Vance MS, LPCC has an office at 101 West Robinson in Lake Crystal, in the same building with Deal Family Chiropractic.
 Call 507-726-6550 for an initial consultation or appointment.

 Daniel J. Vance technically began his private practice on July 1, 2011, but the seed was planted in the mid-'80s when Daniel was working towards finishing his master's degree in counseling in Baltimore.
 He never finished due to a job opportunity in another field.
-In 2007, at age 48, he began studies at Minnesota State Mankato and finished with a master's degree in mental health counseling.
-He is a Licensed Professional Counselor (Minnesota License #1084) and National Certified Counselor (Certification No. 277176).
+In 2007, at age 48, he began studies at Minnesota State University and finished with a master's degree in mental health counseling.
+He is a Licensed Professional Clinical Counselor (Minnesota License #958) and National Certified Counselor (Certification #277176).
 His wife since 1990, Carolyn, occasionally helps as office manager.
-Outside the field of counseling, he is a self-syndicated newspaper columnist, a Joni and Friends ministry associate, a magazine editor, and book author.
-To help facilitate his work involving Joni and Friends, he became a Certified Christian Worker through International Ministerial Fellowship of Minneapolis.
+Outside the field of counseling, he is a self-syndicated newspaper columnist and book author.
+To help facilitate his volunteer work involving people with disabilities, he became a Certified Christian Worker.

-If you prefer having a female therapist, Daniel Vance highly recommends Amanda Gerdts of Footnotes Family Counseling Services in North Mankato.
+If you prefer having a female therapist, Daniel Vance recommends Amanda Gerdts of Footnotes Family Counseling Services of North Mankato or Michelle Muff of Compassionate Counseling Services of Waseca.

 A MESSAGE FROM DANIEL